Playwrights' Frequently Asked Questions

 6) How do I get my work produced?

-Although most theatre companies welcome unsolicited scripts, the likelihood of yours being picked up rises exponentially if you have some connection to the theatre.
-Having said that, I would still encourage you to submit scripts if you feel yours is well suited to the mandate of the theatre.
-So before submitting any scripts it would stand to reason that you try to see one of their plays (or at least look at past seasons) as well as visit their website for submission guidelines.
+Although most theatre companies welcome unsolicited scripts, the likelihood of yours being picked up increases exponentially if you have some connection to the theatre.
+That being said, APN still encourages playwrights to submit scripts they feel are well suited to the mandate of the theatre.
+So before submitting any scripts, see one of their plays (or at least look at past seasons) and visit their website for submission guidelines.

 Make telephone calls to Artistic Directors at theatres you think will be interested in your work.
 It never hurts to try...